An Ideal Customer Profile is Important for Your New Product Launch Marketing Plan

 Now, let’s talk about some of the benefits.

-Why You MUST Have an Ideal Customer Profile for Your New Product Launch Marketing Plan?
+Why Must You Have an Ideal Customer Profile for Your New Product Launch Marketing Plan?

 First, taking (at least) a basic look at who you’re trying to reach and how they’ll possibly be interacting with your brand is no longer optional.